Last Updated on November 8, 2020

 Once you’re at the top, you’re able to stay for as long as you would like.
 We were on our way to the Yankees Vs. Blue Jays game so we were not able to spend quite as much time as we would have liked.
 We would definitely recommend to plan for at least an hour to take your time at the different viewpoint angles and get all the photos your heart desires.

 The views were absolutely spectacular and left us in awe time and time again.
-It was a great way to get a good look at the Empire State building and the overall view went on for miles and miles.
+It was a great way to get a good look at the Empire State building from another angle.
+The cityscape view felt like it went on for miles and miles.

 Where is one of the best cityscape views you have witnessed?
 What is your favourite NYC viewpoint?